 - Students can stay for up to 6 months without a visa; but longer than 6 months requires a Student visa.

-- A criminal record or if you’ve previously been denied entry, means a passport won’t do.
-You’ll need to apply for a Standard Visitor visa
+- If you’ve previously been denied entry, or have a criminal record, you need more than a passport and should apply for a Standard Visitor visa

 - Additional information on Work, Student and Standard Visitor Visas.

-If you’re traveling to another country besides England, these links may be helpful.
-Keep in mind Ireland is part of the British Isles but not the United Kingdom.
+If you’re traveling to a country besides England, the links below may be helpful.
+Keep in mind Ireland is part of the British Isles but not the United Kingdom but Northern Ireland IS part of the UK.

-You won’t need to pay UK customs tax or duty on any personal use items or gifts.
-Here’s the skinny on what to expect from UK customs aka border control.
+- Personal use items or gifts are exempt from UK customs tax or duty on any.
+Here’s the scoop on what to expect from UK customs aka border control.

-However you must declare any commercial goods because they’ll be subject to tax and duty charges.
-Declare commercial goods before crossing the UK border.
+- However you must declare any commercial goods because they are subject to tax and duty charges so be sure to declare any commercial goods before you cross the UK border.

-Get information on what’s allowed or how to declare your goods online ahead of time.
+- Get information on what’s allowed and how to declare your goods online ahead of time.

 Cafe and outdoor dining in Bath

-Heathrow airport is closest to London: about an 1- 1.5 hour drive and 18 miles west of the center of London (Westminster)
+- Heathrow airport is west of London: about an 1- 1.5 hour drive and 18 miles west of the center of London (Westminster)

-Gatwick airport lies south of London: about 1.5 hour drive and 30 miles
+- Gatwick airport lies south of London: about 1.5 hour drive and 30 miles south of central London

 London Heathrow Airport